Requesting Patent Prosecution Highway (PPH) in the EPO or UK IPO

 There is a large network of different PPH agreements, with new agreements regularly being made.
 The main PPH pathways are:

-- Global PPH (GPPH) – at the time of writing this includes 20 countries, including the USPTO, JPO, KIPO and UKIPO, but not the EPO or SIPO.
+- Global PPH (GPPH) – at the time of writing this includes over 25 countries, including the USPTO, JPO, KIPO and UKIPO, but not the EPO or SIPO.
 GPPH can be based on the results of national examination or based on a PCT work product from any participating patent office.